awesome-astra/docs/docs/pages/develop/languages/java.md

 ![](https://github.com/datastax/astra-sdk-java/raw/main/docs/img/sdk-overview.png?raw/true)

-**The Astra SDK** setup the connection to work with AstraDB cloud-based service.
-You work with the class `AstraClient` (that configure `StargateClient` for you).
-As you can see on the figure below the `AstraClient` handles not only Stargate Apis but also Astra Devops Api and Apache Pulsar.
+**The Astra SDK** sets up the connection to work with the AstraDB cloud-based service.
+You will work with the class `AstraClient` (which configures the `StargateClient` for you).
+As you can see on the figure below the `AstraClient` handles not only Stargate Apis but also the Astra Devops Api and Apache Pulsar.
 [Reference documentation](https://github.com/datastax/astra-sdk-java/wiki).

 ??? abstract annotate "Setup `pom.xml`"